HanzhenX/TripExpenseAssistant/tripmate/README.md

 - Make changes to components such as `app/page.tsx` — the page will auto-update.
 - This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to load the [Geist](https://vercel.com/font) font for a clean, modern UI.

 ## Team Contribution

 ### **Hanzhen Xu: Backend & Authentication**

 - Set up the **PostgreSQL database schema** using Prisma ORM.
 - Implemented **user authentication** using BetterAuth with GitHub OAuth.
 - Handled backend **database operations** and **session validation**.
 - Created Group Demo

 ### **Lond Zhuang: Frontend & Cloud Integration**

 - Developed and styled core UI components with **Next.js frontend** using Tailwind CSS and shadcn/ui components.
 - Integrated **AWS S3** for **secure receipt image storage**.
 - Crafted Final Report

 ### **Joint Responsibilities**

 - Collaborated on frontend-backend integration.
 - Conducted bug fixes, code cleanup, and optimizations.
 - Reviewing each other’s code to ensure best practices.

 ## Lessons Learned and Concluding Remark

 This Project helped us strengthen our understanding of full-stack web development using Next.js, PostgreSQL, and cloud services like AWS S3.
 We gained hands-on experience with authentication flows, database schema design, file uploads, and team-based collaboration using Git.

-Throughout development, we encountered and overcame async data handling, and UI/UX improvements.
+Throughout development, we encountered and overcame, server/client side separation, async data handling, and UI/UX improvements.
 These experiences deepened our appreciation for clean architecture, modular design, and testing practices.

 ## Learn More